 The real all-in stack for a mid-market company on NetSuite runs across five layers.
 License is the entry point.
 Alliance Partner or admin support runs $30,000–$100,000 per year depending on how much custom work the client has accumulated.
 SuiteApps (Avalara, Celigo, FloQast, and equivalents) add $20,000–$50,000.
 BI or ETL tools add another $30,000–$80,000.
 Internal admin headcount to navigate and maintain the system adds $100,000–$400,000 in loaded cost.

 Excluding headcount, the software and vendor layers run $110,000 to $280,000 per year.
-Adding at least one dedicated admin brings the all-in total to $260,000 or more for a company running the full stack.
-The high end reaches $830,000 (based on del.ai client engagements) where a client has accumulated significant customization, a large partner retainer, and dedicated admin headcount.
+Adding at least one dedicated admin brings the all-in total to $210,000 or more for a company running the full stack.
+The high end of del.ai's model reaches $680,000 where a client has accumulated significant customization, a large partner retainer, and dedicated admin headcount.
+Every figure in that stack comes from del.ai's published cost model, which is a model — not a survey of clients, of which del.ai has none.

-For a fractional CFO netsuite practice managing six clients at an average of $200,000 all-in spend, that is $1.2 million in annual NetSuite ecosystem cost sitting across the portfolio.
-That is the number worth tracking when a client's board asks whether they are getting AI automation ROI from their software budget.
+For a fractional CFO netsuite practice managing six clients, apply the same layers per client.
+That portfolio-level total is the number worth tracking when a client's board asks whether they are getting AI automation ROI from their software budget.

 The question fractional controllers get from technically aware clients is: why can't we just run AI agents on top of NetSuite?
-The short answer is that the substrate limits what agents can do, and NetSuite's substrate is built to limit access.
+The honest answer starts by discarding the version of this argument you will read everywhere else.

 Before a fractional can recommend anything, they need an honest answer to the question clients will ask: is Odoo actually production-ready for a mid-market company?